csaf-poc/ghsa/README.md

 we cannot inject `SetEscapeHTML(false)`.
 As a consequence characters `<`, `>`, and `&` are HTML‑escaped in the emitted JSON (e.g. `<` becomes `\u003c`).
 For version range fields this makes strict comparisons `<` and `<=` awkward.
-A temporary workaround implemented in the product tree construction (`normalizeOperators`) replaces operators with visually similar Unicode symbols (e.g. `<=` → `≤`, and `<` → `﹤`) to avoid the escape sequence.
-This avoids test failures based on raw string matching but comes with trade‑offs: it slightly alters the original advisory text, may surprise downstream tooling expecting ASCII operators, and introduces a semantic ambiguity for consumers performing naive parsing.
+To keep output ASCII‑only and avoid escaped sequences without changing the encoder, the converter now normalizes operators into descriptive English phrases:
+- `<=` → `less or equal`
+- `>=` → `greater or equal`
+- `<` → `less than`
+- `>` → `greater than`
+-
+This sidesteps HTML escaping while preserving the intended comparison semantics in a human‑readable form.
+The trade‑off is that downstream tooling expecting literal operators will need to adapt.
-A more robust long‑term solution would be either (a) bypassing `gocsaf.SaveAdvisory` and performing our own encoding with `enc.SetEscapeHTML(false)`, or (b) post‑processing.
+A more robust long‑term solution would be either (a) bypassing `gocsaf.SaveAdvisory` and performing our own encoding with `enc.SetEscapeHTML(false)`, or (b) post‑processing the JSON to unescape these characters.
-Until such a change is adopted, treat the substituted symbols purely as a presentation artifact and not a semantic transformation of the version constraints.

 ---
 ## Examples